dolmades/dolmades-cli/README.md

 As of now there are two python scripts

 * dolmades - to maintain your installed windows application
-* goglizer - prepares win-only GOG games to be cooked (GOG account required)
+* goglizer - prepares win-only GOG games to be cooked; GOG account required
 * cook - cooks a dolmade given a Dolmadefile (specification) and its ingredients (files)

 Right after cooking the windows application will be available as clickable shortcut on your desktop.